IN THIS CHAPTER

 WHERE SALES.CustomerID = CUSTOMER.CustomerID);

-of the customer who makes each purchase, as well as other pertinent information.
+Here the SALES table contains all your company’s sales transactions.
+The table includes the CustomerID of the customer who makes each purchase, as well as other pertinent information.
 The CUSTOMER table contains each customer’s first and last names, but no information about specific transactions.

 The subquery in the preceding example returns a row for every customer who has made at least one purchase.
 The outer query returns the first and last names of the customers who made the purchases that the SALES table records.

-is equivalent to a comparison of COUNT
+EXISTS is equivalent to a comparison of COUNT with zero, as the following query shows:

 SELECT FirstName, LastName